Snakemake executor plugin: slurm

 Running Snakemake within a SLURM job can lead to unpredictable behavior, as the execution environment may not be properly configured for job submission.
 The SLURM executor plugin detects when it’s operating inside a SLURM job and issues a warning, pausing for 5 seconds before proceeding.

-If your administrators require running Snakemake within a job and encounter issues, please report the specific problems as issues on the plugin’s GitHub repository.
+If your administrators require that you run Snakemake within a job and you encounter issues, please report the specific problems as issues on the plugin’s GitHub repository.
 While it may be possible to adapt the plugin for different cluster configurations, it’s important to note that the plugin is primarily designed for use in production environments, and not all specialized cluster setups can be accounted for.